-The classics department maintains close relationships with study abroad programs in Greece, Italy, and the Netherlands.
-These programs will advance your work for your major and introduce you to the living descendants of ancient Greek and Roman societies.
-In the Netherlands, the focus of study is on Latin and Greek and on the Roman frontier.
-You'll be encouraged to participate in these programs during your junior or senior year; financial aid is available.
+The classics department maintains close relationships with study abroad programs in Greece, Italy, Israel, and the Netherlands that will advance your work for your major and introduce you to living descendants of ancient Greek and Roman societies.
+In the Netherlands, the focus of study is on Latin, Greek, and the Roman frontier.
+You may participate in these programs during your junior or senior year, and financial aid is available.

-In addition, the University supports the American School of Classical Studies at Athens and the American Academy in Rome, making these facilities available to faculty and students.
+The University supports the American School of Classical Studies at Athens and the American Academy in Rome, making these facilities available to faculty and students.